 One thing that made the post 9/11 strangeness livable was the feeling that we were all in it together.
 There were American flags on houses, cars, businesses…virtually everywhere!
 Groups were banding together collecting items for families that were affected, or to help rescue workers at Ground Zero.
 People were friendlier to each other and more respectful…even politicians!
 From New York City to Washington, the political discourse had a united front.
 We weren’t Republicans or Democrats, Liberals or Conservatives, we were Americans.
 There was no finger pointing, just everyone shouldering the load and helping to move forward.
 If every cloud has to have a silver lining, that was September 11th’s.

 Even in our new world, I know we live in a better world because people like Scott and Donnie are a part of it.
-As we remember those who died 17 years ago, I hope we will all also remember the heroes of September 11th.
+As we remember those who died that day, I hope we will all also remember the heroes of September 11th.
 Friends, neighbors, family members, and people whose names we will never know, who stepped up on that horrible day.
 Ordinary folks who did extrodinary things, and renewed our faith in our fellow human beings.
-That’s the lesson I try to take from that horrible day 17 years ago
+That’s the lesson I try to take from that horrible day.

 WABC’s 2002 9/11 Montage put together for the first anniversary